mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 > Take a quick look through one of Trent Walton's articles, [Device Agnostic](https://trentwalton.com/2014/03/10/device-agnostic/).

 - What you are seeing is a well structured document (headings, paragraphs, lists, blockquotes), with some high quality design applied on top.
 This is the top level to aspire to!
-- Take away that styling and you are left with a well formed, semantic html document.
+- Take away that styling and you are left with a well formed, semantic HTML document.
 You are about to learn how to build such documents.

 <!-- end div -->